erickgnclvs/aws-ccp-preparation/README.md

     * Financial protection against DDoS-related resource usages

 #### Amazon Inspector
+  > Should have been called Amazon Auditor

+  > Use this to:  Scans your AWS setup to determine if you've setup it up in an insecure way
   * Automated security assessment
   * Automatically assesses apps for exposure, vulnerabilities and derivation from best practices
   * Generate detailed reports
   * Define standards or use AWS standards

 #### AWS Trusted Advisor
+  > Should have been called Amazon Pennypincher

+  > Use this to: Find out where you're paying too much in your AWS setup (unused EC2 instances, etc.).
   * Guides provisioning to align with AWS best practices
   * Advises how your infrastructure is or is not following AWS best practices in 5 categories:
     * Optimization